Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/content-transformers-renditions.md

 The rendition definition name is a QName that we have to come up with, use a known namespace such as `cm`.
 The `mime-type` parameter tells the `reformat` rendering engine that the new rendition should be a HTML file.
-By default this rendition will be store as a hidden child to the uploaded JSON document.
+By default this rendition will be stored as a hidden child to the uploaded JSON document.
 If you used the Node Browser to inspect the JSON content node you should see three hidden renditions as follows:

 ```text